thesyntaxslinger/syntaxslinger.com/docs/docs/hypervisor/backups.md

 In my setup:

-- Each PVE node is configured to back up to a centralized PBS instance.
+- Each PVE node is configured to back up to a centralised PBS instance.
 - Daily incremental backups run automatically.
 - I keep **7 daily**, **4 weekly**, and **3 monthly** restore points.
 - Backups are verified weekly to ensure integrity.